These are the green islands

 The good and simple life

 Kvitsøy is worth a visit if you're searching for a serene and quiet holiday.
-A day here could include swimming at the Sandrenna bay, biking or strolling past well-kept and abundant gardens in the small community of Ydstebøhavn where most of the locals (kvitsøybuene) live.
+A day here could include swimming at the bay, Sandrenna, biking or strolling past well-kept and abundant gardens in the small community of Ydstebøhavn where most of the locals (kvitsøybuene) live.
 Boating, paddling, exploring volcanic rocks or grazing animals, a fishing trip or other low-key activities in the island landscapes on one of the inhabited islands; Kvitsøy, Langøy, Kviting, Hellesøy, Krågøy and Grøningen.

 Explore island life